Wal-Mart to upgrade China vendor compliance after state TV criticism

 Wal-Mart is the latest in a series of foreign companies CCTV has taken to task on issues ranging from pricing to poor quality products and shoddy customer service.

-Targets of the reports, which have had mixed results, include coffee chain Starbucks Corp (SBUX.O), consumer electronics groups Apple Inc (AAPL.O) and Samsung Electronics Co Ltd (005930.KS), the KFC restaurants of Yum Brands Inc (YUM.N), drugmaker GlaxoSmithKline PLC (GSK.L) and car brands Audi from Volkswagen AG (VOWG_p.DE), Subaru from Fuji Heavy Industries Ltd (7270.T), and Jaguar Land Rover from Tata Motors Ltd (TAMO.NS).
+Targets of the reports, which have had mixed results, include coffee chain Starbucks Corp, consumer electronics groups Apple Inc and Samsung Electronics Co Ltd, the KFC restaurants of Yum Brands Inc, drugmaker GlaxoSmithKline PLC and car brands Audi from Volkswagen AG, Subaru from Fuji Heavy Industries Ltd , and Jaguar Land Rover from Tata Motors Ltd.